UWC2-PYTHON/ProgrammingInPython/source/exercises/unit_testing/unit_testing.rst

 -----------

 In order to do unit testing, you need a framework in which to write and run your tests.

-Earlier in this class, you've been adding "asserts" to your modules -- perhaps in the ``__name__ == "__main__"`` block.
+Earlier in this class, you've been adding "asserts" to your modules, perhaps in the ``__name__ == "__main__"`` block.
 These are, in fact, a kind of unit test.

 But as you build larger systems, you'll want a more structured way to write and run your tests.

 We will use the pytest testing system for this class.

-If you have not already done so -- install pytest like so:
+If you have not already done so, install pytest like so:

 .. code-block:: bash

     $ python3 -m pip install pytest

 Once this is complete, you should have a ``pytest`` command you can run at the command line:

 .. code-block:: bash